 In addition to testing for the amount of gluten present, GFCO inspects manufacturing facilities and requires products to be tested at least once per year.

 Overall, choosing products that have been certified gluten-free can give you peace of mind about the safety of your bread.

 Another aspect to consider is how you plan on using your bread.
 For example, if you prefer to make cold sandwiches, you may want to opt for a product that can be stored at room temperature rather than one that has to be thawed and toasted.

 Ingredient-wise, look for products with an overall short ingredient list that consists mostly of whole grains and seeds, such as quinoa, brown rice, or flaxseed.
 Try to avoid those with artificial additives or colors, as they’re likely to be more highly processed.

 Depending on the type of toppings and fillings you plan on using, you may also want to look for breads that are higher in fiber and protein.

 As with all breads, look for products that are lower in sugar and sodium.
 Also, keep in mind that many gluten-free breads can be higher in carbs, which may not fit into your diet if you’re following a lower carb eating plan.

-When choosing a gluten-free bread, you want to factor in its nutritional profile, ingredient content, and your intended use for it.
-For those on a strict gluten-free diet, opt for products that are certified gluten-free by a third-party organization.
+When choosing a gluten-free bread, you may want to factor in its nutritional profile, its ingredients, and your intended use for it.
+If you are on a strict gluten-free diet, opt for products that are certified gluten-free by a third-party organization.

 When shopping for gluten-free bread, make sure to look for products that are certified gluten-free by a third-party organization.

-You’ll also want to consider the ingredient content, nutritional value, price, and storage life to find the bread product that best suits your needs.
+It’s also important to consider the ingredient content, nutritional value, price, and storage time to find the bread product that best suits your needs.